| I discovered electronics in 1963, when I was eleven,

 each quietly approaches the boys later on and offers them ten

+dollars to dismantle the machine!
 The stories span the whole universe of what hobby electronics was

 about at the time: Ham radio, sonar, metal detectors, Hi-fi audio,